Sweet Tea Studio

 • Environment Variables

-• Verify Your Setup
+• Verify the Baseline

 • Data Directory Structure